 If this all sounds suspiciously like something you would read for your own selfish benefit, well then, Bob Staake’s Bluebird might not require your services at all.
 For that reason alone, books without words have never been at the top of my personal wish list (What are you even supposed to do while you’re turning the pages.
 Point?
 Mutter questions?
 Whisper hmmm?) and yet there are some plenty riveting stories buried behind pictures, especially when we manage to remove ourselves from their margins.
 This book looks pretty transparently inspired by “The Red Balloon” – the movie, not the book, where the text always seemed a little extraneous anyway – though I think it’s a story whose updating was overdue.
 1950s Paris can seem so heartless and almost medieval as to require at least a PG rating, but there’s nothing remotely menacing about Staake’s gray-and-white landscapes, in fact this is a city, like the boy who inhabits it, which only asks some brush of animation.

 Everything’s here: the trees for climbing, the cookies for sharing, the boat pond for imagining – there’s even a bookstore called the Steadfast Independent, if you are looking closely.
-All of this strikes me as especially poetic in an age when we are increasingly turning to our palms for social interaction.
+All of this strikes me as especially poetic in an age when we are increasingly turning to our fingers for social interaction.
 The bird of the title is really more purple than blue, possibly to avoid being mistaken for a Twitter icon, and makes its introduction during a typically dreary day at school – two truculent bullies at an adjacent table barely rate one upturned eye.
 We’ll cross their paths again, sure enough, though cruelty is never really the obstacle here, only indifference, and even the bullies are finally roused to contrition.
-I can’t say with any certainty what all of the different colored birds are about in the end, but they are an eyeful, one question becoming many, a conversation more likely to begin.
+I can’t say with any certainty what all of the different colored birds are about in the end, but they are an eyeful, one question becoming many, a conversation ever likelier to begin.